LayeredMAPF: a decomposition of MAPF instance to reduce solving costs: Related works

 For each high-level node, LaCAM performs a low-level search that generates constraints determining the agents' positions in the next configuration.
 Successors at the high level (i.e., configurations) are lazily generated while adhering to constraints from the low level, resulting in a significant reduction in search effort.
 The successor generator of LaCAM is implemented using PIBT.

 It is noteworthy that when LaCAM encounters a known configuration, it reinserts the corresponding high-level node into the open set (which stores nodes for high-level search).
-This action prevents repeated appearance of configurations, thereby preventing LaCAM from accepting external paths as dynamic obstacles to avoid, as all agents may need to wait at times to avoid conflicts with external paths.
+This action prevents repeated appearance of configurations, thereby preventing LaCAM from avoiding conflicts with external paths (external path: path not belonging to current MAPF instance), as all agents may need to wait at times to avoid conflicts with external paths.

 Okumura et al. proposed LaCAM2 \cite{okumura2023improving}, which introduces two enhancements to LaCAM.
 The first enhancement is its anytime version, called LaCAM*, which converges to optimality eventually, provided that solution costs accumulate transition costs.
 The second enhancement adds a swap action to the successor generator of LaCAM, enabling the quick generation of initial solutions.